 The Phishing Problem

-As security is a never-ending race against threats, it is important to analyze existing security infrastructure on a regular basis.
-When choosing a technology to assist in the prevention and mitigation of phishing and other attacks, few factors are as important as how often the technology updates itself.
-Threats are dynamic and evolutionary.
-The minute one is dealt with, another is on the rise.
+Because security is a never-ending race against threats, it is important to analyze your security infrastructure on a regular basis.
+Few factors are as important as how often the technology updates itself.

 - How the message is constructed